troytolhurst/web_server_databases/02_containers/01_containerising.md

 # Dockerfiles typically start with a 'base image'.
 There are loads of these
 # and you can find them at hub.docker.com.
-# We're going to use a base image for Python veresion 3.11
+# We're going to use a base image for Python version 3.11
 FROM python:3.11

 # This base image contains essentially everything necessary for a 'virtual